geekybedouin/Meow/README.md

 ======================

- the bak-IDE is listed under the GNU GPL v3 license which make it tottaly free-software, if you really want to add to the project be a contributer to our project on github: https://github.com/geekybedouin/Bak-IDE
+ the meow-IDE is listed under the GNU GPLv3 license which make it tottaly free-software, if you really want to add to the project be a contributer to our project on github: https://github.com/geekybedouin/Meow